se-edu/learningresources/contents/performance/PerformanceProfiling.md

 ## Sampling Interval

 CPU sampling captures data at fixed intervals, usually based on CPU cycles or time.
-Many profilers offer the option to set a custom interval or perform sampling based on events, such as page faults or system calls, in the sampling settings.
+Many profilers offer the option to **set a custom interval or perform sampling based on events**, such as page faults or system calls, in the sampling settings.

 * For Visual Studio 2015: [How to: Choose Sampling Events](https://msdn.microsoft.com/en-us/library/ms182376.aspx)<br>